 Have questions about paying for college?
 Read through the introduction and experience to learn about basic financial planning principles for international students.
-Click on the buttons above to create your own financial plan.
-To learn more, try attending one of our upcoming workshops listed in the calendar to the right.
+Click on the button above to create your own financial plan.
+To learn more, sign up for a financial wellness mentor or attend our budgeting workshop listed in the calendar to the right sign.

 Click here to read about the sacrifices one international couple made to attend BYU-Idaho.

 - What did Daniel and his wife sacrifice in order to come to BYU-Idaho?

 - What resources did Daniel use to help pay for living and school?

 - What impressions do you have after reading this story?
 What can you do now to become more self-reliant?